ESC to close

 Required String

-A SQL-like syntax string to filter the market.
-Supports standard logical operators like AND, OR, and parentheses () for complex grouping.
-Wrap all metric names in double quotes " ".
+A SQL-like filter string for the screener universe.
+Supports standard logical operators (AND, OR) and parentheses () for complex grouping.
+Wrap all metric names in double quotes " " and escape them when inside a JSON string.

 preferred_columns